 - Developers (Makers) post QA testing needs

-- On completion, escrowed points are automatically released
+- On completion, escrowed points are automatically released to testers

 Stack: Rails 8 + Inertia.js + Svelte 5 + Flutter